What is bronchiolitis?

 Changes in breathing patterns (the child may be breathing fast or hard; you may hear

-wheezing, or a high-pitched sound)
+wheezing, or a high-pitched sound when the child breathes in)

 Decreased appetite (infants may not eat well)